-🛕 Warning An ineffective breakaway brake s result in a runaway trailer, leadin or serious injury if the coupler o fails. ig to death Connect the breakaway cable to vehicle; and NOT to the hitc support.
-Before towing the trailer, test the the breakaway brake system. breakaway brake system is not v not tow the trailer.
-Have it s repaired. lf the vorking, do
+An ineffective breakaway brake system can result in a runaway trailer, leading to death or serious injury if the coupler or ball hitch fails.

+Connect the breakaway cable to the tow vehicle; and NOT to the hitch, ball or support.

+Before towing the trailer, test the function of the breakaway brake system.
+If the breakaway brake system is not working, do not tow the trailer.
+Have it serviced or repaired.

-- Connect the pullpin cable to the tow vehicle so that the pullpin will be pulled out before all of the slack in the safety chains is taken up (see Breakaway Brake System figure).
+- ♦ Connect the pullpin cable to the tow vehicle so that the pullpin will be pulled out before all of the slack in the safety chains is taken up (see Breakaway Brake System figure).
 Do not connect the pullpin cable to a safety chain or to the hitch ball or pintle hitch.
-This would keep the breakaway brake system from operating when it is needed. - Remove the pullpin from the switch and test tow the trailer, at less than five (5) m.p.h.
+This would keep the breakaway brake system from operating when it is needed. - ♦ Remove the pullpin from the switch and test tow the trailer, at less than five (5) m.p.h.
 You should feel the trailer resisting being towed, but the wheels will not necessarily be locked.
 If the brakes do not function, do not tow the trailer until brakes are repaired. - Immediately replace the pullpin.
 The breakaway brake system battery discharges rapidly when the pullpin is removed.

-A WARNING An ineffective breakaway brake system can result in a runaway trailer, leading to death or serious injury if the coupler or ball hitch fails.
+An ineffective breakaway brake system can result in a runaway trailer, leading to death or serious injury if the coupler or ball hitch fails.

 Connect the breakaway cable to the tow vehicle; and NOT to the hitch, ball or support.

 Before towing the trailer, test the function of the breakaway brake system.
 If the breakaway brake system is not working, do not tow the trailer.
 Have it serviced or repaired.